YASSINE-AA/messenger-sender/README.md

 ```
 Next, you need to download Chrome's webdriver from [this](https://sites.google.com/a/chromium.org/chromedriver/downloads) site.

-After downloading the appropriate compressed archive file, you want to extract that to a folder and follow these steps:
+After downloading the appropriate compressed archive file, you'll want to extract that to a folder and follow these steps:

 For windows: simply click on the .exe file and it'll magically work.